 Theory, Technique and Repertoire are the three pillars upon which guitar pedagogy is built

-The certificate in the link above uses special one finger "reduced" chord shapes for two of the chords (G and Em) shown at the top of the page and is great to give to younger kids at the end of their first children's guitar lesson
+The lessons make use of special one finger "reduced" chord shapes for two of the chords (G and Em) and if you follow the link below you will be able to download and print a set of certificates of achievement for younger guitar players to give to younger kids at the end of their first children's guitar lesson

 to let them (and their parents who are most probably funding the lesson) know that they are on course to becoming a guitar player

 Guitar pedagogy is an absolutely huge subject both in breadth and depth.
 There are many different types of guitar teaching situations out there such as the opportunity to specialise in a pedagogical approach to teaching children to play guitar